shajra/nix-example/run/README.md

 These programs are simple and just output a message to the terminal.

-There are four “run-\*” scripts in this directory that you can run if you have Nix installed.
+There are four “run-” scripts in this directory that you can run if you have Nix installed.
 Each takes as a single argument either “shell”, “haskell”, or “python” to call the respective tutorial.

 Here's a description of the four scripts: